jmd-dk/concept/_sources/troubleshooting.rst.txt

 with all of its dependencies, perhaps using compilers different from the ones used the first time around.

-If all tests passes despite the observed (and reproducible) bad behaviour, you may have found a bug in a code path not covered by the test suite.
+If all tests pass despite the observed (and reproducible) bad behaviour, you may have found a bug in a code path not covered by the test suite.
 Please report this.